 The Biketawa Declaration was agreed to by leaders at the 2000 Pacific Islands Forum in Kiribati as a framework for responding to regional crises.
 It was first used to support the Australian-led Regional Assistance Mission to Solomon Islands (RAMSI) in July 2003.
 Responding to a request by Solomon Islands Prime Minister Sir Allan Kemakeza, 2,225 military and police personnel were deployed, most from Australia and New Zealand, with some from Fiji, Samoa, Tonga and Papua New Guinea.
 Australians filled the RAMSI Special Coordinator position, in each case with a New Zealand deputy.

 Most of the militia fighters were arrested, and the bulk of the weapons seized and destroyed.
 Efforts to reconstruct the Solomon Islands police force and prison service took longer, and RAMSI personnel also became heavily involved in key sectors of the civil service, such as finance and the treasury.
-New Zealand Foreign Minister Phil Goff’s endorsement of the large military-led RAMSI operation was criticised by some in cabinet, including Prime Minister Helen Clark, who preferred a lower-key approach.
+New Zealand Foreign Minister Phil Goff’s endorsement of the large military-led RAMSI operation was criticised by some in cabinet, including Prime Minister Helen Clark, who favoured a lower-key approach.

 After elections in April 2006, riots broke out in the Solomon Islands capital, Honiara.
-The Chinatown district was burnt down, and RAMSI personnel and vehicles targeted.
+The Chinatown district was burnt down, and RAMSI personnel and vehicles were targeted.
 The initial catalyst was a popular reaction to a flawed prime-ministerial selection process.
-In the face of popular disquiet, new Prime Minister Snyder Rini resigned only eight days after his election.
+In the face of popular disquiet, new Prime Minister Snyder Rini resigned eight days after his election.

 Biketawa in Nauru and Tonga